7 Fundraising Ideas on Giving Tuesday for Nonprofits

 Plenty of nonprofits talk, promote and arrange events on the occasion of Giving Tuesday.
 Everywhere people go – social media, television, friends and family people tend to discuss about Giving Tuesday.
 So, there is a good chance to raise funds for your organization and promote your charity while going with the trends.

 Giving Tuesday is not just a day to raise funds for a short time.
 Rather, you can connect to people and build strong relationships with donors capitalizing on Giving Tuesday.
 Thus, Giving Tuesday helps you to make future fundraising campaigns more successful.

 7 Fundraising ideas on Giving Tuesday for nonprofits

-1. Fundraising through social media
+1. Giving Tuesday social media posts

 Social media is one of the most popular fundraising platforms today.
 Facebook and Instagram offer exclusive donate buttons with pages and Instagram account to help you receive donations online directly through Facebook and Instagram.

 Social media is the easiest way to reach billions of people without any cost.
 All you require is to share some Giving Tuesday social media posts and tell people about your campaign.
 Don’t forget to take advantage of the popular #GivingTuesday hashtag while you promote your campaign.